yEAh-Games/library/_posts/2022-04-05-daily-report-for-05-04-2022-botsygse.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p><strong>Notes:</strong><br>— Welcome to our newest stock, BOTS:YGSE! <br>— This stock is not for a channel, but rather for all the bots in the server.
-This is part of a larger experiment to incorporate other ideas in to the YGSE. <br>— Dividends have been released.
-Check your accounts!</p>
+<p><strong>Notes:</strong><br>— This stock is not for a channel, but rather for all the bots in the server.
+This is part of a larger experiment to incorporate other ideas in to the YGSE. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->